Keeping watch on developments in New Barnet

 New Barnet Town Centre Framework

 Consultants working on behalf of Barnet Council drew up outline proposals for the future of the main shopping area in New Barnet during 2009.
 Public consultation on a draft version of the document took place during February and March 2010.

 A final version was approved by Barnet Council on 29th November 2010.
 It is available for downloaded from the Council's website.

 Supermarket Planning Applications - Current Status

-Feb 2014: Both Tesco and ASDA no longer have any plans to build superstores in New Barnet and are planning to dispose of the sites they have acquired through residential developments.
+Feb 2014: Both Tesco and ASDA no longer have any plans to build superstores in New Barnet and have disposed of the sites they acquired for residential developments.

 A planning application from ASDA was registered by Barnet Council on 16th February 2009.
 The application was due to be decided at Barnet's Planning and Environment Committee on 1st July 2009, but ASDA withdrew their plans on 30th June 2009.

 In early 2014 it became known that ASDA were formulating plans for a residential development on the gasworks site.
 Planning permission for 304 homes on the gasworks site was granted in January 2015.

 Tesco never applied for planning permission for either their original or revised 'regeneration' schemes.